tdemelle-SiP/bakers_pond/!!!42_Mill_St_Timeline_README_FIRST.md

 If VS Code is running with this workspace loaded, a python script will be listening and converting changes to the .gsheet file to the !!42_Mill_St_Timeline_Overview.md file that then feeds the Timeline.
 Booyakasha

+If you need to install Python, you can do it from the microsoft store or python.org You'll also need watchdog

 ## Timeline Emoji System

 The timeline visualization uses emojis in the **Mrkr** column to determine event types and appearance: